Context

 Observation of pain points

-They had collected hundreds (maybe thousands) of curated poems and organized PDFs, and Word documents in folders.
+Facilitators interviewed during this project had typically collected hundreds (maybe thousands) of curated poems and organized the saved/scanned PDFs into desktop or cloud storage folders.
 For repeat workshops, this worked well and the process was fairly smooth.

 For new workshops, however, this proved difficult to navigate as some folders focused on themes, while others were workshop specific.
-Certain poems might exist in many different folders, while others would only exist in the context of a workshop folder, and be missing from where one might expect within themes.
+Certain poems might exist in many different folders, while others would only exist in the specific context of a workshop folder, and be missing from where one might expect otherwise.

 Going through poems was also tedious, as it involved opening each to view the poem content.
 Often document formatting varied between poems requiring some amount of editing before being ready to print.